Cave bear: Mortality

 Death during hibernation was a common end for cave bears, mainly befalling specimens that failed ecologically during the summer season through inexperience, sickness or old age.
 Some cave bear bones show signs of numerous ailments, including spinal fusion, bone tumours, cavities, tooth resorption, necrosis (particularly in younger specimens), osteomyelitis, periostitis, rickets and kidney stones.
+There is also evidence that cave bears suffered from tuberculosis.
 Male cave bear skeletons have been found with broken bacula, probably due to fighting during the breeding season.
 Cave bear longevity is unknown, though it has been estimated that they seldom exceeded twenty years of age.
 Paleontologists doubt adult cave bears had any natural predators, save for pack-hunting wolves and cave hyenas, which would probably have attacked sick or infirm individuals.
 Cave hyenas are thought to be responsible for the disarticulation and destruction of some cave bear skeletons.
 Such large carcasses were an optimal food resource for the hyenas, especially at the end of the winter, when food was scarce.
 The presence of fully articulated adult cave lion skeletons, deep in cave bear dens, indicates the lions may have occasionally entered dens to prey on hibernating cave bears, with some dying in the attempt.

 Range and habitat

-The cave bear's range stretched across Europe; from Spain and Ireland in the west, Italy, parts of Germany, Poland, the Balkans, Romania, Georgia, and parts of Russia, including the Caucasus; and northern Iran.
-No traces of cave bears have been found in Scotland, Scandinavia or the Baltic countries, which were all covered in extensive glaciers at the time.
+The cave bear's range stretched across Europe; from Spain and the British Isles in the west, Belgium, Italy, parts of Germany, Poland, the Czech Republic, the Balkans, Romania, Georgia, and parts of Russia, including the Caucasus; and northern Iran.
+No traces of cave bears have been found in the northern British Isles, Scandinavia or the Baltic countries, which were all covered in extensive glaciers at the time.
 The largest numbers of cave bear remains have been found in Austria, Switzerland, northern Italy, northern Spain, southern France, and Romania, roughly corresponding with the Pyrenees, Alps, and Carpathians.
 The huge number of bones found in southern, central and eastern Europe has led some scientists to think Europe may have once had herds of cave bears.
 Others, however, point out that, though some caves have thousands of bones, they were accumulated over a period of 100,000 years or more, thus requiring only two deaths in a cave per year to account for the large numbers.

 The cave bear inhabited low mountainous areas, especially in regions rich in limestone caves.
 They seem to have avoided open plains, preferring forested or forest-edged terrains.